-For movie recording, set the Mode dial to < ? >.
+For movie recording, set the Mode dial to <>\;\epsilon>.

-- A ☆ icon to the right of a page title indicates that the function is available only for manual exposure recording (□ 241). - You can record movies by pressing the movie shooting button during still photo shooting. - You can also specify movie recording mode from [1]: Shooting mode] after setting the Mode dial to <' <! >.
+A ☆ icon to the right of a page title indicates that the function is available only for manual exposure recording ((241).

+- You can record movies by pressing the movie shooting button during still photo shooting.